 What’s in a Logo?

-Following a testing year for most everyone the launch of a smart new website for us is a strong statement of our identity, approach, and commitment to thrive in the new business landscape.
+Following a testing year for almost everyone the launch of a smart new website for us is a strong statement of our identity, approach, and commitment to thrive in the new business landscape.
 The website showcases the breadth of expertise JT & Sons has in specialist relocations from a range of industrial and commercial clients, such as gyms, factories, and online retailers.
 That combined with our eco-friendly credentials has left us well-placed to emerge from a challenging year with an exciting offering for the future.

 In working with the web design company, we explained that we wanted the graphics to convey our modern approach to moves, many of which are in more traditional industrial environments such as factories.
 This is exemplified in the background of the website’s landing page; an elegant depiction of the London skyline that places the modern and the traditional side by side.